Maxim Wien

 Maxim Wien is one of the oldest and most well known brothels in Vienna, Austria.
-There are around 20-25 women of different nationalities working Maxim Wien at any given time.
+There are around 20 to 25 women of different nationalities working Maxim Wien at any given time.
 Maxim is one of the last sex clubs still operational in Vienna.
 Maxim Wien is known as a "all-in-one club," meaning that it is a strip, sex, and escort club.
 The club has a sizable reputation and is known among local and international businessmen.
 There is no entry fee to the club.

 History

 The predecessor club to Maxim, Planet Girls Paradise was opened in August 1985 by Josef "Pepi" Stern.
 It was originally a place for variety shows.
 Josef Stern was known in the industry for operating multiple dance and go-go clubs in Austria and Croatia.
 Currently, he is responsible for operating the Monaco Bar, as well as the current Maxim club.
-On July 5th, 2005, the new Maxim was reopened by Stern under the name Maxim Wien.
+On July 5, 2005, the new Maxim was reopened by Stern under the name Maxim Wien.
 At the time, many of the women who worked in Maxim were students who wanted to earn money while they were on their summer vacations.

 In January 2017, Maxim Wien introduced a new BDSM room which is equipped with tools for patrons to experience BDSM with a dominatrix.
 The club regularly hires professional dominatrices.

 In 2018, Maxim Wien closed for few months for renovations.
 Despite the club's closure, many employees did not seek employment at other establishments.
 They resumed working at Maxim Wien once the renovations were complete.